ozguryazilimas/wp-postane/relevanssi/readme.txt

 * John Calahan for extensive 4.0 beta testing.

 == Changelog ==
+= 4.14.1 =
+* Adds a missing file.

+= 4.14.0 =
+* New feature: New filter hook `relevanssi_render_blocks` controls whether Relevanssi renders blocks in a post or not.
+If you are having problems updating long posts with lots of blocks, having this filter hook return `false` for the post in question will likely help, as rendering the blocks in a long post can take huge amounts of memory.
+* New feature: The user searches page has been improved a lot.
+* New feature: The [searchform] shortcode has a new parameter, 'post_type_boxes', which creates a checkbox for each post type you list in the value.
+For example [searchform post_type_boxes='*post,page'] would create a search with a checkbox for 'post' and 'page' post types, with 'post' pre-checked.
+* New feature: You can now have multiple dropdowns in one [searchform] shortcode.
+Anything that begins with 'dropdown' is considered a dropdown parameter, so you can do [searchform dropdown_1='category' dropdown_2='post_tag'] for example.
+* New feature: New filter hook `relevanssi_search_params` lets you filter search parameters after they've been collected from the WP_Query.
+* New feature: New filter hook `relevanssi_excerpt_post` lets you make Relevanssi skip creating excerpts for specific posts.
+* Changed behaviour: Filter hooks `relevanssi_1day`, `relevanssi_7days` and `relevanssi_30days` are removed, as the user searches page is now different.
+The default value for `relevanssi_user_searches_limit` is now 100 instead of 20.
+* Minor fix: In some languages, iOS uses „“ for quotes.
+Relevanssi now understands those for the phrase operator.
+* Minor fix: Stops Relevanssi from blocking the admin search for WooCommerce coupons and other WooCommerce custom post types.
+* Minor fix: Fixes problems with the WP-Members compatibility.
+* Minor fix: New parameter for `relevanssi_tokenize()` introduces the context (indexing or search query).
+The `relevanssi_extract_phrases()` is only used on search queries.
+* Minor fix: Relevanssi won't let you adjust synonyms and stopwords anymore if you use Polylang and are in 'Show all languages' mode.
+* Minor fix: Highlighting is improved by a more precise HTML entity filter, thanks to Jacob Bearce.

 = 4.13.3.1 =
 * Minor fix: The Bricks compatibility was broken.
 This version fixes it.